junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 reel gag Dean: “If she has a Chinese Chair, you call me”

-### 73.【destiel】Ice Age AU【WIP - bang】
+### 73.【destiel】Ice Age AU

 《Dean Winchester is a squirrel》

 Dean is (transformed to) a squirrel, Sam a moose, Cas a bird, all in the Ice Age

+multiverse version?

 who did this?
-Crowley/Gaberiel?
+Crowley/Gabriel/Chuck/Rowena?

 ≈151